 Collaboration and Innovation to Measure and Improve Care

 Today, Massachusetts Health Quality Partners (MHQP) is an independent, non-profit organization that brings together key stakeholder groups (providers, payers and patients) in Massachusetts healthcare to help provider organizations, health plans and policy makers improve the quality of patient care experiences throughout the state.
-We do this by:
+We do this by gathering useful information from patients and providers, making sense of complex data, and extracting and sharing valuable insights with stakeholders.
+Our work includes:

 - measuring and publicly reporting non-biased, trusted and comparable patient experience data;